 Progressive delivery allows you to gradually rollout new versions of your application to an environment using canaries and gradually giving traffic to the new version until you are happy to fully rollover to the new version.

 Our recommendation for using progressive delivery with Jenkins X is to use:

 - flagger as the progressive delivery controller

-- istio as the service mesh to provider advanced load balancing capabilities across internal or external networking
+- istio as the service mesh to provide advanced load balancing capabilities across internal or external networking

 Configuring Progressive Delivery